This section contains some of the most frequently asked questions. If you miss something, just send me a message.

 Q101: How do I work with TM?

-A mouse clicks opens the context menu, a right mouse click opens the alternative context menu created by chrome itself
+A mouse clicks opens the action menu, a right mouse click opens the alternative context menu created by chrome itself

 the options page